 Eco-friendly: A handful of sand-proof beach towels are made from recycled materials.

-Inexpensive: You can find well-rated sand-proof beach towels for as low as $10.
-Towels with a $10 price tag will usually be solid in color and measure less than 3 x 2 feet.
+You can find well-rated sand-proof beach towels for as low as $10.
+Towels with a $10 price tag will usually be solid in colour and measure less than 3 x 2 feet.

 Carefully check your towel’s instructions before placing it in the dryer.
 Some have fabric treatments that do not stand up well to high heat.